britannica/iris-public/README.md

 on your machine, otherwise the Serverless deploy commands will fail.

-### Setup
+### Deployments

-**1. Build the Lambda function**

-The Lambda function uses Jimp for image resizing.
-Let's package up the function in a .zip file.

-Run `serverless package`

-**2. Provision AWS infrastructure with Serverless**

-The Serverless Framework was designed to provision your AWS Lambda Functions, Events and infrastructure Resources safely and quickly.
-This will take several minutes.
-Don't worry if it seems to hang, particularly during the Cloudfront setup.
+**1. Provision resources and deploy your service**

+The `sls deploy` command deploys your entire service via CloudFormation.
+Run this command when you have made infrastructure changes (i.e., you edited serverless.yml).
+Use `serverless deploy function -f myFunction` when you have made code changes and you want to quickly upload your updated code to AWS Lambda or just change function configuration.

 Run `serverless deploy`

 *Note:* You can specify a stage while deploying by using the `--stage` flag. e.g. `serverless deploy --stage production`.
 Defaults to `dev` if no `--stage` is set.

-**3. Add IndexDocument and ErrorDocument to S3**
+**2. Add IndexDocument and ErrorDocument to S3**

 Next, we need to manually upload `index.html`, `404.html`, and `favicon.ico` to our newly created S3 bucket:

 1. Go to the [S3 Console](https://s3.console.aws.amazon.com/s3/home)
 1. Open our `iris-{stage}-mediaserver-xxxxx` bucket
 1. In the upper left, click the "Upload" button
-1. Upload the files inside of the `./etc/s3-default-documents` directory. **Be sure to make these public!**
+1. Upload the files inside of the `./config/s3-default-documents` directory. **Be sure to make these public!**

 This only needs to happen once.